Just Passing Through // Costa Rica with Mike Lay

 After a day of probably the hardest work of our lives, we had built a small pathway and laid the foundations for a ramp.
 It was satisfying to have made a tangible difference to the project and inspiring to see how dedicated the full-time workers on the project were.
 At the end of the day the children who were members of the organization came around to show us their local waterfalls and swimming holes and to share a late lunch.
 The smiles and hugs were the perfect remedy to blistered hands and aching backs and an illustration of the positive impact that the money Reef has donated, through their Reef We Heart project, will continue to have.

-Learn more about We Heart.
+Learn more about Our Pledge.

 Costa Rican morning, before coffee - A Poem by Mike Lay